blep/test_github_page/README.md

 Configuring GitHub Page in project Settings > Pages:
 - Show the URL of the project GitHub page.
 - Set source as branch gh_page
+  - either create the branch manually
+  - or change this settings after push a first time (causing the action to create the branch)

 # Quasar